codeballet/dockerize-django-authentication/README.md

-# Introduction to Dockerize Django: Authentication
+# Introduction to the Dockerize Django app

 This is a test app to explore the development of a webapp based on Django, running on Docker.